paul-hammant/tbd/content/continuous-integration/index.md

 were in different sections of the code base and are almost never entangled.

 If teams are bigger though, with more commits a day, pushing something incorrect/broken to trunk could be disruptive to the team.
-Having the CI server deal with every commit is desirable.
-If the CI server is single-threading there is a risk that the thing could fall behind.
+Having the CI daemon deal with every commit is desirable.
+If the CI daemon is single-threading "jobs" there is a risk that the thing could fall behind.
 Thus, more advanced CI Server configurations have a master and many slaves setup so that build jobs can be parallelized.
 That's more of an investment than the basic setup, and but is getting easier and easier in the modern era with evolved CI technologies and services.
 And the likes of Docker.